AndrewBurian/powermux/README.md

 PowerMux stores routes in Radix trees for fast route matching and lookup on large numbers of routes.

 ## Setting up PowerMux
+In all cases, powermux does not support routes with a trailing slash `/` other than the root node.
+Requests to paths that end in a slash are automatically redirected using a permanent redirection.

 ### Using http.ServeMux syntax

 You can use PowerMux exactly as you would use Go's server mux.